netsage-project/netsage-pipeline/website/docs/devel/pipeline_dataset.md

 Please take note of which ports the collectors are listing on.
 Check your docker-compose.override.yml file.
 If you are using default ports, they should match this [example](https://github.com/netsage-project/netsage-pipeline/blob/master/docker-compose.override_example.yml).

-Currently the default ports are:
-  - 9998/udp for sflow
-  - 9999/udp for netflow

 Naturally the collectors have to be running in order for any of this to be usable.
 You can read more on how to get them running in the [Docker Simple Deployment Guide](../deploy/docker_install_simple.md#running-the-collectors)

-In order to replay the data, use the following commands for netflow and sflow respectively:
+In order to replay the data, use nfreplay which is part of the nfdump package.
+Eg,

 ### Netflow